10 Awesome Things To Do in Shanghai, China with Suggested Tours

 Suggested Tour: Dongping National Forest Park Admission Ticket in Shanghai

-10. Feel the magic of Shanghai Disney Resort
+10. Shanghai Disney Resort

 Getting there: Stop at Disney Resort Station